DOI-USGS/chart-challenge-22/03_historical_jread/README.md

 targets::tar_make()
 ```

 The pipeline will automatically download the data needed.
-In total, the pipeline should take about XX minutes to download the data, process it, and build the visuals.
+In total, the pipeline should take about 8 minutes to download the data, process it, and build the visuals.